 You may have a drink or injection of a dye.
 This is called a contrast.
 It helps show certain areas of the body more clearly.
 The contrast may make you feel hot all over for a few minutes.
-It is important to let your doctor know if you are allergic to iodine or have asthma.
+Tell your doctor if you are allergic to iodine or have asthma.
 This is because you could have a more serious reaction to the injection.

-You will probably be able to go home as soon as the scan is over.
-The radiographer may suggest you drink plenty of water for the rest of the day.
-This will help flush out the contrast.
+You can usually go home after the scan.
+If you had a contrast, the radiographer may suggest you drink plenty of water for the rest of the day.
+This will help flush it out.

 Booklets and resources